blkerby/reed_muller_designs/README.md

-Code to generate block designs related to Reed-Muller codes.
+Code to generate block designs related to quadratic Reed-Muller codes.